Wedding Marquee Hire Prices - How much does a marquee cost?

 The main thing that affects the price of a wedding reception is the number of guests - especially dinner guests - the more guests, the more furniture needed, the bigger the marquee etc. The price of a marquee is dependent on things like size, style, location, and too many others to list here.
 But as a general rule, every guest needs, somewhere to sit, eat, stand, and dance.

-Enter the number of day and total number of guests attending:
+Enter the number of day guests and total guests attending your event to get an instant cost estimate:

 For a more detailed estimate based on your own specific needs, feel free to contact us directly and we can design the perfect wedding marquee reception personally for you and to suit your budget.